VarshaRagavendran/U-TRACKR/README.md

 	1. sudo raspi-config > 5 Enable Camera > Enable > Reboot
 	2. put camera module towards the closer end of the ethernet cable on pi, with the blue facing the ethernet.

-	"vcgencmd get_camera": Checks if the camera is supported orp detected pull up the pin connectors, put in the camera, then push it back down.
+	"vcgencmd get_camera": Checks if the camera is supported or detected pull up the pin connectors, put in the camera, then push it back down.

 	3. "raspistill -o image.jpg" for pics